 Problem-Free Pocket Doors

-Hang pocket doors so they work for a lifetime.
+Follow these installation guidelines and your pocket doors will work for a lifetime.

 Synopsis: Pocket doors are sometimes a great solution to a space problem.
 Unfortunately, they can be tricky to install and to align precisely.
 In this article, finish carpenter Jim Peterson provides a step-by-step lesson in making sure that your pocket doors are installed securely and accurately, and that they remain free of problems for years to come.
 He discusses how to choose hardware, prep the opening, build the pocket, and prep and hang the door.